 1. Free GRE eBooks

 Okay, they are not really books since unless you print them, you can’t physically hold them and flip through the pages (though an iPad can add a high degree of verisimilitude to the experience).
 Tangible or not, the eBooks are free and they provide a wealth of helpful strategies.
-They’re a great way to start your GRE journey, before deciding on which book to purchase.
+Along with the rest of Magoosh’s free GRE resources, they are a great way to start your GRE journey, before deciding on which book to purchase.
 Here they are: Magoosh GRE eBooks

 2. ETS Official Guide to the GRE Revised General Test, 2nd edition